Administration of Justice

 Goals for Student Learning in the Major

-- Demonstrate knowledge of the cultural, political, legal, and administrative contexts that influence the administration of justice.
+- Analyze how social, political, legal, economic, and cultural contexts impact the administration of justice.

-- Communicate knowledge effectively in written and verbal forms.
+- Communicate knowledge of criminal justice effectively in written and verbal forms.

 Prospects for Administration of Justice Graduates